 Let’s analyze the problem statement, and to begin with we need to first understand the type of App Launches:

-- Warm Launch: This is the type of launch where the application process and data exists in System’s memory and all that System does is bring app to the foreground from the existing instance of the app in the memory.
+- Warm Launch: This is the type of launch where the application process and data exist in the System’s memory and all that System does is bring the app to the foreground from the existing instance of the app in the memory.
 To simulate this the app can be just killed and relaunched again.